 The Campus Pride Safe Space Program is a nationally recognized program that provides training and signage for institutions committed to supporting LGBTQ students.
 A Safe Space Program is one of the measures of a supportive campus on the Campus Pride Index.
-We offer several levels of training to meet the needs of your campus.
+We offer three types of training programs to meet the needs of you and your campus.

 Safe Space Train The Trainer Program

-- The student will identify the essential components of a campus Safe Space Program.
+- Identify the essential components of a campus Safe Space Program.

-- The student will understand the content of a Safe Space Training Program.
+- Understand the content of a Safe Space Training Program.

-- The student will create a leaning activity to be used in a Safe Space Training Program.
+- Create a learning activity to be used in a Safe Space Training Program.

-- The student will describe effective practices for creating an inclusive campus environment for LGBTQ students.
+- Describe effective practices for creating an inclusive campus environment for LGBTQ students.

 Safe Space Training In Person

-- The student will explain the difference between sexual orientation and gender identity.
+- Explain the difference between sexual orientation, gender identity and gender expression.

-- The student will define terminology used to describe sexual orientation and gender identity.
+- Define terminology used to describe sexual orientation, gender identity and gender expression.

-- The student will identify ways to create an inclusive classroom and campus space for LGBTQ students.
+- Identify ways to create an inclusive classroom and campus space for LGBTQ students.

-- The student will identify key moments in the LGBTQ civil rights movement.
+- Learn and understand key moments in the LGBTQ civil rights movement.
 (Included in 4-hour workshop)

-- The student will identify ways to support LGBTQ people in the coming out process.
+- Explore ways to support LGBTQ people in the coming out process.
 (Included in 4-hour workshop)

 Workshop participants will receive a certificate of completion that can be displayed in work areas to promote the Safe Space.
-Campus Pride Safe Space signage is available for purchase by certificate holders in the Campus Pride store.
-Click Here To Learn More.
+Signage is available for purchase by certificate holders in the Campus Pride Shop.